 From Charter Flights (seasonal) from Hannover, Cologne or Dusseldorf to Tivat or Dubrovnik see

-From Cologne you can book a flight to Belgrade (and take a train or flight from there) with German Wings
+- German Wings fly from Cologne to Belgrade (and take a train or flight from there to Montenegro)

 - Budget Air